Configuring a URL redirect

 6. Click Save.

-Warning: After creating a new zone, you must update the nameserver delegation at the domain registrar to point to NS1’s authoritative DNS nameservers.
+Attention: After creating a new zone, you must update the nameserver delegation at the domain registrar to point to NS1 Connect’s authoritative DNS nameservers.

 A REDIRECT record type has lower precedence than A, AAAA, CNAME, and ALIAS records created for the same domain.
 If a REDIRECT record exists with one of the other record types for the same domain, the redirect will not take effect.
 To activate the redirect configuration, you are prompted to delete the conflicting record(s).